Managing Your Users and Their Subscriptions

 Your AI instance will then display their {userId}.
 Request this ID from them.

-• If you want to remove trial messages, you can use a negative number for {count}.
+{count}of trial messages to the current trial message balance of the user with the given{userId}. - If you want to remove trial messages, you can use a negative number for

 Tracking Usage of Your Invitation Codes